How to build brand trust with your website copy

 Need copy that wins business?
 TRUST ME on this…

-Building trust is a huge part of marketing
+Building trust is a huge part of BRAND marketing

 In business, trust is everything.
 If people don’t trust you, they won’t buy from you.
 It really is that simple.

-Your customer needs to trust that your product (or service) does what you say it does.
-They need to trust that you have the skills and experience to deliver on what you promise.
+Your customer needs to trust that your brand, product or service does what you say it does.
+They need to trust that your people have the skills and experience to deliver on what your brand promises.
 And they need to trust that you won’t rip them off and run away with their money.

 There are lots of easy ways you can build that much-needed credibility and honesty into your copy.
 I’m sharing just a few to get you started…